BungHolem32/BrainPop/README.md

     For more information on how to install Laradock, follow this [link](https://laradock.io/getting-started/)

-In case you want insert this project inside your local environment follow these steps:
+In case you want to insert this project inside your local environment follow these steps:

 - open terminal
 - cd into your selected project folder